ddmitov/perl-executing-browser/README.md

 ```

 ## Calling Linux Superuser Perl Scripts
 Linux superuser Perl scripts can be started using the special query string item ```user=root```.
 So if PEB finds an URL like: ```http://local-pseudodomain/perl/root-open-directory.pl?user=root```, it will call ```gksudo```, which will ask the user for the root password and start the script.
 Output is displayed inside PEB like the output from any other long running Perl script.
-User data is supplied to superuser Perl scripts as the first command line argument without ```STDIN``` input or ```QUERY_STRING``` environment variable like in the user-level Perl scripts.
+User data from HTML forms is supplied to superuser Perl scripts as the first command line argument without ```STDIN``` input or ```QUERY_STRING``` environment variable like in the user-level Perl scripts.

 ## Settings
 **Settings based on the existence of certain files and folders:**